View Device State to Test and Debug your Smart Home Skill

 false, use the following troubleshooting information:

-If you are working with a newly-discovered device, Alexa's state cache might be empty.
+If you're working with a newly-discovered device, the state cache that Alexa keeps might be empty.
 Send a

 ChangeReportto populate the cache.

 truefor the relevant properties, and verify that you report the relevant properties in your

 If you implement the EndpointHealth interface, include the

 Only report properties defined by the interfaces that you implement.
 Don't report directive payload fields unless they're also properties of the interface.
 For example, the Cooking.FoodTemperatureController interface's CookByFoodTemperature directive sends the fields